 Stirfry some veggies!

-I love broccoli, greenbeans and mushroom with my teriyaki chicken.
+I love broccoli, greenbeans and wild mushroom with my teriyaki chicken.

 Get a wok.
-Get it super hot. chop veggies so they’re bite size. use a couple tBl spoons of coconut oil in wok. toss in veggies. stir and fry those veggies.
-Add remaining pimped teriyaki sauce.
+Get it super hot.
+Chop veggies so they’re bite size.
+Add 2 tBl spoons of coconut oil in wok and toss in veggies.
+Stir and fry those veggies.
+Add remaining pimped out teriyaki sauce.
 Turn off heat.

 The chili and the dogs are made with bison.
 A good clean meat.
 Never factory farmed.
 Never pumped with antibiotics or other chemicals.
 Always grassfed.
 Enough said!